sstsimulator/sst-docs/docs/cpp/statistics/addData.md

 ## Parameters

 **data** - the data to add to the Statistic.
-This is a number, that can represent a count, size, time, etc.
+Usually this is a number, that can represent a count, size, time, etc.

 ## Return Value